JonasaurusWrecks/screen_pet/README.md

 Free "Single Duck Quack" mp3 can be found here https://www.freesoundslibrary.com/single-duck-quack-sound-effect/

 For it to work as-is, you'll need to move the mp3 to the same directory as your script.
-Otherwise, change the code to reflect the direct file path.
+Otherwise, change the code to reflect the file path.